-Once we have established evidence of your damages, we can then begin to monetize these losses.
-By doing so, we can estimate the total value of your damages and use this figure in settlement negotiations.
+Once we gather evidence of your damages, we can calculate a value for your losses.
+We’ll estimate the total value of your damages and use this figure in settlement negotiations.
 Depending on the nature of your case, you may receive a lump-sum settlement or periodic payments for your workers’ compensation benefits.

 Injured Seamen and the Jones Act